HasanRizvi17/HasanRizvi17/README.md

 **👋 Hi there!
-I'm a Senior Data Analyst based in Germany currently enrolled in my Masters Degree in Business Analytics.**
+I'm a Senior Data Analyst based in Germany currently enrolled in a Masters Degree in Business Analytics.**

 ### 👱 About Me
 - 4 years of expertise in the Data Analytics field